ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 * Around 6k per 8 hours without you having to do anything ( 42k bp a week @ 8 hours a day, all the crates + sell them on steam)
 * Safe, no has been banned for AFK farming

-### Dont miss your chance to afk farmloot crates before the free ones disappear after the game launches soon  in decemember
+### Dont miss your chance to afk farm loot crates(boxes) before they disappear when the game launches in decemember!

 [![HitCount](http://hits.dwyl.io/{clintoxen}/{PUBG-Afk-FarmBot}.svg)](http://hits.dwyl.io/{clintoxen}/{PUBG-Afk-FarmBot})